Anna-Stacy/gencg_h2501/WeeklyJournals/Week_4.md

 ## Critical Reflection
 What worked: mixing my past (floristry) with my present (code) made the work feel personal instead of purely technical.
 What failed: proportion consistency across contexts.
-That leg distortion taught me that generative art is also about robustness—what happens when the same rules are displayed somewhere else.
+That leg distortion taught me that generative art is also about robustness, what happens when the same rules are displayed somewhere else.
 Next step: I want more controlled parameters and smoother transitions, because I can feel myself moving away from “add more stuff” and toward “shift between states.”

 #### Question: What is the meaning of life? = Photosynthesis.
 All jokes aside.
 My question is more: How will my skills improve?